Elizabeth, Princess Berkeley: Marriages and later life

-After Charles Alexander's death at Benham Park in 1806, Craven moved to Naples.
+After Alexander's death at Benham Park in 1806, Princess Berkeley moved to Naples.
 She died at Craven Villa in Posillipo and was buried in 1828 in the English Cemetery at Naples.
 Her links with the Hammersmith area are commemorated in the names of two roads in the area – Margravine Gardens and Margravine Road.
 There is a wall monument by Roubiliac to her in St Mary's Church, Scarborough.